ietf-rats-wg/eat/draft-ietf-rats-eat.md

 * MUST be a Claims-Set
 * MUST use the same encoding as the bundle
-* MUST be wrapped in a byte string when the encoding is CBOR and be base64url encoded when the encoding is JSON
+* MUST be wrapped in a byte string when the encoding is CBOR and be base64url-encoded when the encoding is JSON

 For CBOR-encoded detached EAT bundles, tag TBD602 can be used to identify it.
 The standard rules apply for use or non-use of a tag.